CezarHirsescu/Git-Cheatsheet/README.md

 ### Fast-Forward Merge

-Fast forward merege is possible when there are no further commits in the receiving branch after the commit where feature branch was created.
+Fast forward merge is possible when there are no further commits in the receiving branch after the commit where the feature branch was created.
 For example:
 ```mermaid
 gitGraph
 commit id: "First Commit"